F5Networks/f5-ci-docs/docs/includes/f5-csi_m/deprecated/topic_csi-mesos-marathon-DEPRECATED_from-beta-release.rst

         }'

 #.
-For our Marathon application, ``f5-marathon-lb`` configures virtual servers, pools, and health monitors on the BIG-IP as shown below.
+For our Marathon application, |csi_m-short| configures virtual servers, pools, and health monitors on the BIG-IP as shown below.

     .. note::

-        - If a Marathon health monitor exists for a service port, ``f5-marathon-lb`` creates a corresponding health monitor for it on the BIG-IP.
+        - If a Marathon health monitor exists for a service port, |csi_m-short| creates a corresponding health monitor for it on the BIG-IP.
-        - If the ``--health-check`` option is set, ``f5-marathon-lb`` checks the Marathon health status for the service port before adding it to the backend pool.
+        - If the ``--health-check`` option is set, |csi_m-short| checks the Marathon health status for the service port before adding it to the backend pool.

     .. code-block:: shell